HillmerCh/java-concurrency-evolution/README.md

 # java-concurrency-evolution
-Java demo using in talks to show concurrency techniques evolution
+Java restaurant using in talks to show concurrency techniques evolution